Mastering Delegation: A Senior Leader's Guide to Empowerment

 3. Provide Resources and Support

 Ensure they have what they need, including tools, guidance, or coaching.
-Consider using frameworks like the 21-Day Imposter Syndrome Challenge
+Consider using frameworks like the 21-Day Imposter Syndrome Challenge for confidence-building exercises if tasks push comfort zones.

 4. Set Checkpoints, Not Micromanagement